JANVI2411/DocuGenie-PDF-Chatbot/README.md

-# PDF Question-Answering App (Streamlit + FastAPI + LangChain + RAG)
+# PDF Question-Answering App (LLM + RAG + LangChain + Streamlit + FastAPI)

 This project allows users to upload PDFs via a Streamlit frontend.
-The FastAPI backend processes the uploaded PDF, creates a vector store, and saves the document.
+The FastAPI and LangChain backend processes the uploaded PDF, creates a vector store using ChromaDB, and saves the document.
 Users can ask questions related to the PDF, and the app provides accurate answers using Retrieval-Augmented Generation (RAG) with LangChain and a local HuggingFace LLM pipeline.

 ## Features